anirudhs001/Basket/Readme.md

 </li>
 <h4>Basket</h4>
 multiple users(family members, people in the same building) can add items to the same basket, which can be sent to the local shops.
+This would allow customers to shop easily without waiting in line and mantain distancing.
 <h4>Shops around you</h4>
-User can select from registered shops near her and the select the
+User can select from registered shops near her.
 <li>
 <h3>
 Sellers